The Consortium offers

 Dissertation Fellows receive a stipend of $25,000.
 Fellows are expected to spend the academic year at the Consortium facilities in Philadelphia, participate in our events and conduct research at two or more Consortium member institutions.
 Dissertation fellowships are available to Ph.D. candidates who are U.S. citizens, permanent residents or students at U.S. institutions.

 The Consortium’s NEH Postdoctoral Fellows receive a monthly stipend of $5,000 ($45,000 for nine months and $20,000 for four months).
-Postdoctoral Fellows are expected to spend the academic year at the Consortium facilities in Philadelphia, participate in our events and conduct research at two or more Consortium member institutions.
-The Consortium’s NEH Postdoctoral Fellowship is available to scholars who are US citizens or permanent residents.
+Postdoctoral Fellows are expected to spend their fellowship months at the Consortium facilities in Philadelphia, participate in our events and conduct research at two or more Consortium member institutions.
+The Consortium’s NEH Postdoctoral Fellowships are available to scholars who are U.S. citizens or permanent residents.
 Applicants must have a Ph.D., or have completed by the application deadline all requirements for a Ph.D. except for the actual conferral of the degree.

 How to Apply

-Complete applications must be submitted online no later than December 18, 2018.
 Late applications will not normally be accepted.
 All applicants must include:

 - an abstract limited to 150 words